Three years ago, I switched from Google search to Bing. There, I said it. No longer do I Google something; I Bing it. And I haven’t looked back since.

-The best part: These credits can be redeemed for things you'll actually use.
+The best part?
+The points can be redeemed for things you’ll actually use.

-For 475 credits, Microsoft will give you $5 to spend at Amazon, or Fandango, Sephora, Starbucks, or other merchants.
-You can also redeem your rewards for a nice 5% coupon at the Microsoft Store, discounts on Windows and Windows Phone apps, or even a free month of Xbox Live Gold.
-Use Bing frequently enough, and you can climb your way up to Silver or Gold status, which confers a 10-percent "discount" on credit redemptions.
+For roughly 475 credits—again, the value varies—Microsoft will give you $5 to spend at Amazon, or Target, Burger King, Starbucks, or other merchants.
+You can also redeem your rewards for a nice 5% coupon at the Microsoft Store, discounts on Windows apps, or even a free month of Xbox Live Gold.
+Use Bing frequently enough, and you can climb your way up to Silver or Gold status, which confers a “discount” on points redemptions.

-2. Search quality: as good or better than Google's
+2. Search results: As good or better than Google’s